rism-international/pdf-export/README.md

 * Shelfmark
 * Literature

-For implementation see the example code in the index_names*.xls
+For implementation see the example code.

 Localization
 --------------